If you are a child of the 1980s or 1970s, you may have grown up with a Nintendo Entertainment System, commonly known by its abbreviation NES.

-Earlier this month an unopened, factory sealed copy of the 1985 NES Super Mario Bros. game sold for a world record price of $2 million dollars on Rally, a platform that allows you to invest in collectibles like rare bottles of wine — or, in this case, video games — and profit once a buyer purchases the item you hold shares in.
+In 2021, an unopened, factory-sealed copy of the 1985 NES Super Mario Bros. game sold for a world record price of $2 million dollars on Rally, a platform that makes it possible for you to invest in collectibles like rare bottles of wine or, in this case, video games, allowing individuals to profit once a buyer purchases items in which one holds shares.

 The sale had beat a record set less than a month before when a sealed copy of Super Mario 64 from 1996 was sold at auction for $1.5 million.
 Two days prior to that sale, a copy of the 1987 The Legend of Zelda had set the record after selling for just under a million at $870,000.